vaibhavsahu-ux/Currency_Converter/README.md

 3. Supports all major currencies

 ## How to Run
-1. Make sure you have Python installed.
+1. Make sure you have Python installed
-2. Clone the repository or download the code.
+2. Clone the repository to a folder
-3. Run the script
+3. Run the main.py file inside the Currency_Converter folder
-4. Make sure you input INR, USD or EUR when asked for the conversion currency inputs
+4. Make sure you use correct currency codes, enter the codes in capital

 ## Future Improvements
 1. Case-insensitive currency input